 My creative process is spontaneous and intuitive.
-I paint without planning where the work will go.
-The method is instinctive, unconscious, and entirely physical; relying upon a strongly associative mind, an internal compass, decades of experience with color and a kinesthetic sense which takes over when a brush saturated with paint meets the surface of the canvas.
+I paint without thinking about the evolution of the work.
+My method is instinctive, unconscious, and physical; relying on a strongly associative mind, an internal compass, decades of experience with color and a kinesthetic sense which takes over when a brush saturated with paint meets the surface of the canvas.

-My abstract work conveys realities which I cannot put words.
-Some are subtle, some powerful, some dark, but all represent an energetic reality that is very real, that I articulate in paint.
+My abstract work conveys experience which I cannot put words.
+Some paintings are subtle, some powerful, some dark, but all represent an energetic experience which I express through paint.

-These acts of ‘making,’ link an inner reality with the physical materials in my hands, in a 'call and response' dynamic which develops into something tangible.
-When I'm finished, an idea is made manifest.
-An object exists before me expressing something of my self.
+These acts of ‘making,’ link an inner reality with the physical materials in my hands, in a 'call and response' dynamic which becomes something tangible.
+When finished, an idea is made manifest.
+An object exists expressing something of my self.

 About the Artist